Tuesday, 28 December 2021

 Sunday, 21 November 2021

-Happy farmers who are standing in the maize field
+Happy farmers proudly standing in their maize field

-Amid the despair and distraught being left behind by the coronavirus pandemic, the farming community in Mahadiulwewa Agriculture Instructor Range (Segment D) of Pannakulam ASC Division, Trincomalee, has been providing some ray of hope ensuring the production of Maize in the Maha season 2021/22.
-The CSIAP’s Deputy Project Director's office in Eastern Province provided 234 farmers including 99 women farmers with 2,200 kg of maize seeds at a cost of Rs.
-2,178,000.00 on 75% concessionary basis to cultivate in 440 acres.
-Maize seeds given were distributed among four Other Field Crops Produce Societies of Savipala, Ekamuthu, Miriswewa and Rotawewa formed in Mahadiulwewa Agriculture Instructor Range (Segment D).
+Amid the difficulties caused by the coronavirus pandemic, the farming community in Mahadiulwewa Agriculture Instructor Range (Segment D) of the Pannakulam Agrarian Service Centre Division, Trincomalee, has shown resilience by ensuring the production of maize in the Maha season 2021/22.
+The Deputy Project Director’s Office of the CSIAP in the Eastern Province provided 234 farmers, including 99 women farmers, with 2,200 kg of maize seeds worth Rs.
+2,178,000 on a 75% concessionary basis.
+These seeds were cultivated on 440 acres across the region.
+The distribution was carried out through four Other Field Crops Produce Societies in Mahadiulwewa: Savipala, Ekamuthu, Miriswewa, and Rotawewa.

 Wednesday, 17 November 2021